stevelr/secret-keeper/examples/1password/README.md

 ```

 The encrypt-rs tool (used in the example above) doesn't use the item's
-password to encryp the file directly - it derives a secure key, using a
+password to encrypt the file directly - it derives a secure key, using a
 key derivation function PBKDF2-HMAC-SHA256 to create the encryption key.
-xjis4ebvyqeeydt6mbqqutlobexjis4ebvyqeeydt6mbqqutlobe

 The default cipher used by the encrypt tool also uses lz4 compression,
 so the encrypted size may be smaller than the original.
 (If the file was